pascalschulthess/freqr/README.md

 ## Summary

-A collection of `R` functions that enables the frequency-domain analysis of dynamic systems.
+A collection of `R` functions that enables the frequency-domain response analysis (FdRA) of dynamic systems.
+For a short introduction to FdRA have a look at [this blog post](http://pascal.schulthess.io/2016/freqr/).

 ## Installation